loqtor/voice-command-recognizer/README.md

 ## How the component works

-It's currently an HOC and you are capable of just conditionally rendering things inside it, based on its state (as with any other HOC).
+It's an HOC and you are capable of just conditionally rendering things inside it, based on its state (as with any other HOC).

 You can either set the component to be listening to everything or only enable listening once the user says a certain `keyphrase` that you can define through the component `props`.
 The `keyphrase` needs to be said before each command.
 The `voice-command-recognizer` stops listening after the first successfully understood command.
 So, the `keyphrase` if set, is expected to be said between the commands that are intended to be ran.